sergioSHKLR/doutrina.org/README.md

 - [x] Installable as PWA
 - [x] Display mobile-friendly breadcrumbs

-A prototype sits at https://sergioshklr.github.io/doutrina.org/
+A prototype sits at https://sergioshklr.github.io/doutrina.org/ and also at https://doutrina.org

 Use [ CTRL ] + [ SHIFT ] + [ I ] para mudar seu viewport.